i-m-ishika/angularProject/README.md

 ### Angular demo application
-Incorporates angular features such as routing, dependency injunctions and http requests - also has examples of use of RxJS observables and operators.
+Incorporates angular features such as routing, dependency injunctions and handling http requests - also has examples of use of RxJS observables and operators.